Advertiser Disclosure

 Once you can see each of your account dates, simply count up each new account you’ve opened in the last 24 months to determine your x/24 figure.

-If you do happen to get approved for 2 cards in the same day or month, you’re probably better waiting at least 90 days before applying for another card with Chase.
-In the past, Chase has not looked favorably upon people opening too many cards within a short time frame which has even lead to some accounts being shut down.
+If you do happen to get approved for 2 cards in the same day or month, you’re probably better off waiting at least 90 days before applying for another Chase card.
+In the past, Chase has not looked favorably upon people opening too many cards within a short time frame, which has even led to some accounts being shut down.

 Welcome Bonus Eligibility